In the guide

 Fancy names and brand names are used to market products but say nothing about the product and have no legal standing; for the purpose of food legislation they are not considered to be names.

-If you use fancy names or brand names you will also need to use the most appropriate name from those below, usually on the back of the product.
+If you use fancy names or brand names you will also need to use the most appropriate of the 'legal', customary' and 'descriptive' types of name below, usually on the back of the product.

 - fancy name: 'Coca-Cola'